pereiraleo447/worldbuilding-obsidian/PROJECT HARUKA/Story Overview.md

 “Where’s Itou?
 What happened to him?”
 The voice is trying to keep his composure, but you can tell he’s still worried.

 “I… I don’t know.
-I can see his clothes on the floor, but there’s no sight of him.”
+I can see his clothes on the floor, but there’s no sign of him.”

-“Fuck… fuck fuck fuck…” You can hear a deep breath coming from the speaker.
+“Fuck…” You can hear a deep breath coming from the speaker.
 After a moment, the voice returns.
 “Sorry for the language.
 You said you’re...
-Tachibana, right?”
+Ms. Tachibana, right?”

 “Yeah.
 Haruka’s fine, though.
 If you don’t mind me asking, who are you?”

 There's a slight pause before the response.
 “I’m Itou’s older brother, Takumi.”

-The needle gouges your skull once more, giving brief flashes of memory.
+The needle rips through your skull once more, giving only brief flashes of memory.
 You and Itou have been friends since middle school, but you can’t recall ever meeting his older brother.
-But then again, you can’t recall much at all right now.
+But then again, you can’t recall much at all at the moment.

 “It’s nice to meet you, Takumi.”

 “You too, Haruka.
-Look, I know this is sudden but…” Takumi seems to hesitate for a moment, but he continues. “...Haruka, do you see blood anywhere?”
+Look, I know this is sudden but…” Takumi seems to hesitate for a moment, but he continues. “...do you see blood anywhere?”

 You can feel the urgence in his tone.